Nikon V3 Review

 |Full specs:||Nikon V3 specifications|

-Overview by William Brawley and Shooter's Reports by Jason Schneider
+Overview by William Brawley, Shooter's Reports by Jason Schneider, and Conclusion by Mike Tomkins

 However, the interior of the new V3 has undergone some big changes as well.
 Complete with a new 18.4MP CX-format (1-inch-type) CMOS sensor that lacks an optical low-pass filter -- a first for a Nikon 1 camera -- and a new EXPEED 4A image processor, the Nikon V3 should offer a big boost not only in performance but image quality as well.
 According to Nikon performance specs, the V3, in fact, has some impressive performance capabilities that perhaps give even the mighty DSLR a run for its money, especially in terms of AF speed and performance.